Sandy Hook parents: Alex Jones claims created ‘living hell’

 “This is not your show,” Judge Maya Guerra Gamble told Jones.
 “Your beliefs do not make something true.
 You are under oath.”

-Last September, Guerra admonished Jones in her default judgement over his failure to turn over documents requested by the Sandy Hook families.
-A court in Connecticut issued a similar default judgement against Jones for the same reasons in a separate lawsuit brought by other Sandy Hook parents.
+Last September, Guerra admonished Jones in her default judgment over his failure to turn over documents requested by the Sandy Hook families.
+A court in Connecticut issued a similar default judgment against Jones for the same reasons in a separate lawsuit brought by other Sandy Hook parents.

 Heslin and Lewis suffer from a form of post-traumatic stress disorder that comes from constant trauma, similar to that endured by soldiers in war zones or child abuse victims, a forensic psychologist who studied their cases and met with them testified Monday.